zzzprojects/docs/dapper-plus.net/pages/documentations/old_to_remove/audit/audit.md

 ### Why enabling this option decreases the performance?

-When enabling this options, additional SQL are required such as returning all old and new values.
+When enabling this option, additional SQL syntax is required such as returning all old and new values.